Andrew Chen has recently published a pretty valid point on most advice on whether OKRs are appropriate for pre-Product–Market Fit startups.

 - what’s coming up that the team may need to prepare for to protect their progress (bottom-left);

-- the indicators of success that, while not related to the pursuit of the Objective, need to not be impacted negatively by that same pursuit of the Objective (bottom-right).
+- the indicators of success that need to not be impacted negatively by pursuing the Objective (bottom-right).

-In my original post, I proposed a weekly checkin internal to the team, and ensuring the wider company has up-to-date visibility at least monthly.
-For an early stage startup, these two realities are one and the same, so the shared visibility of the OKR status should be behind by no longer than one week.
+In my original post, I proposed a weekly team checkin, and updating to the wider company at least monthly.
+For an early stage startup, these two realities are one and the same, so shared visibility should be behind by no longer than one week.
 This stresses the need for outcome-driven, measurable Key Results — it shouldn’t take more than 5–10 minutes to update the scores.

 #5 – Involve Stakeholders